St. Anne Shrine of Fall River

 St. Anne Shrine is a historic local landmark located at the intersection of South Main and Middle streets in Fall River, Massachusetts.
 Until 2018, it was a parish in the Roman Catholic Diocese of Fall River.
-In addition to the church, the complex also includes the former Dominican Order monastery as well as the former Dominican Academy, constructed in 1894.
+In addition to the church, the complex also includes the former Dominican Order monastery, as well as the former Dominican Academy, which was constructed in 1894.
 The great upper church was formally dedicated on July 4, 1906 and closed November 25, 2018.
-The Lower Crypt Church shrine was re-opened July 4, 2019, but the upper part of the church remains closed for restoration and renovation.
+The Lower Crypt Church shrine reopened on July 4, 2019, but the upper part of the church remains closed for restoration and renovation.

 The church was designed by Canadian architect Napoléon Bourassa in the Romanesque Revival style.
 Construction began in 1891, and was supervised by Fall River architect Louis G. Destremps.
 Work began on the upper church on July 17, 1902.
 The building, which is constructed of blue marble from Proctor, Vermont, measures 277 feet long by 122 wide, with steeples 160 feet high.

 The exterior was completed in June 1904 and the new church was formally dedicated on July 4, 1906.

 The complex was added to the National Register of Historic Places in 1983.

 Dominican Order influence

-The parish and shrine were under the direction of the Dominican Order from 1891 until 1978 when it reverted to the Diocese of Fall River.
+The parish and the shrine were under the direction of the Dominican Order from 1891 to 1978m when they reverted to the Diocese of Fall River.
 The Dominican fathers and brothers promoted the shrine as a place of pilgrimage and prayer.
-Most notable was the Very Reverend Vincent Marchildon, O.P. who served as the first official director of the shrine.
-Father Marchildon spent 60 years of his priestly ministry at Saint Anne where he organized pilgrimages, novenas, and processions in honor of Good Saint Anne.
+Most notable was the Very Reverend Vincent Marchildon, O.P., who served as the first official director of the shrine.
+Father Marchildon spent 60 years of his priestly ministry at Saint Anne, where he organized pilgrimages, novenas, and processions in honor of Good Saint Anne.
 Father Marchildon and two other Dominican founders are laid to rest in the lower church crypt.